In December 2012, a Garden Grove man by the name of Sinh Vinh Ngo Nguyen (of Vietnamese descent) went to Syria.

 Nguyen’s case echoes so many other cases in which US citizens have been deliberately enticed by their own governments into incriminating themselves under anti-terrorism laws, helped along the way by friendly informers, then swiftly pounced on when they attempt to act on the plans that their own government helped them to put into action.

-Eric Harroun, a US Free Syrian Army fighter, was similarly duped by the FBI into incriminating himself, partly due to his extensive social media postings.
+Eric Harroun, a US Free Syrian Army fighter and FBI informer, was similarly duped by the FBI into incriminating himself, partly due to his extensive social media postings.
 It turned out that he had sought directions from a CIA agent to procure arms for anti-regime groups.
-Abdalla Ahmad Tounisi, 18, was lured into arrest after he joined a fake website designed to lure would-be fighters.
+Abdalla Ahmad Tounisi, 18, was supposedly lured into arrest after he joined a fake website designed to lure would-be volunteers to join the fight against Assad’s genocidal regime.
 This case echoes both.

-By writing this article, I am not absolving Nguyen of responsibility.
 The facts of this case, when they available, are often vague.
 If he willingly supported al-Qa’eda prior to meeting the informant,and willingly went along with the plan, then he is of course severely in the wrong.
-We mustn’t forget, however, that foreign imperialism & slaughter is what motivates people to join these terror groups in the first place.
+But we know very little of this case, and Nguyen is innocent until proven guilty.

-But from the scant evidence that has been presented to the prosecution and to the pubic, a vulnerable man with a personality disorder was entrapped by the FBI.
-Hardly an insidious terrorist devising malicious schemes.
-It seems unlikely that he would even have thought of such a scheme (if the US government is telling the truth) without incitement.
+But from the scant evidence that has been presented to the prosecution and to the pubic, a well-meaning and courageous man was entrapped by the FBI.
+Hardly an insidious “terrorist”.

-Whatever scenario was played out some months ago, and to whatever extent Nguyen’s guilt goes, the fact remains that various governments seem hell-bent on dissuading people from fighting the Assad regime; not only by misleading the public into believing that this is just another Middle Eastern war, but by entrapping, ostracising and arresting returning and would-be fighters to scare off others.
+Whatever scenario was played out some months ago, the fact remains that western governments (and eastern ones alike. e.g. Russia) are hell-bent on dissuading people from fighting the Assad regime; not only by misleading the public into believing that this is just another Middle Eastern war, but by entrapping, ostracising and arresting returning and would-be fighters to scare off others.